About Standing Deer

-“I am here” said the man as he stepped into their tipi.
+“I am here,” said the man as he stepped into their tipi.
 “Our son forgot about me and ran here so fast, even the rabbits moved out of the way when he passed them!”

-The next day, Standing Deer began his three day adventure.
+The next day, Standing Deer began his three-day adventure.

 As Standing Deer walked, he looked for a funny story.

 Now, funny stories can be found everywhere—if you know where and how to look.
 However, for Standing Deer, this was the first time that he ever went out searching for one.
-And as you most likely know, when ever you go out looking for something, it does everything it can to make sure you can not find it!
+And as you most likely know, whenever you go out looking for something, it does everything it can to make sure you can not find it!

-The first day passed and Standing Deer found nothing funny.
+The first day passed, and Standing Deer found nothing funny.

 On the second day, the Sun came up.
-He looked at rising sun as it spread its light through trees.
+He looked at the rising Sun as it spread its light through trees.
 He looked at the shadows…no funny there!
 He made some shadow puppets—the young ones it when he made animals shadows with his hands, and even those refused to laugh this morning.

-He ate some of the dried elk meat his mother had given him and also some of her bread which had become quite hard by now.
+He ate some of the dried elk meat his mother had given him and also some of her bread, which had become quite hard by now.
 And Once again, he set off, looking for a funny story.